datastax/dsbulk/manual/settings.md

 Default: **false**.

-#### -nullStrings,--schema.nullStrings _&lt;string&gt;_

-Comma-separated list of strings that should be mapped to `null`.
-For loading, when a record field value exactly matches one of the specified strings, the value is replaced with `null` before writing to DSE.
-For unloading, only the first string specified will be used to change a row cell containing `null` to the specified string when written out.
-By default, empty strings are converted to `null` while loading, and `null` is converted to an empty string while unloading.
-This setting is applied before `schema.nullToUnset`, hence any `null` produced by a null-string can still be left unset if required.

-Default: **&lt;unspecified&gt;**.

 #### --schema.nullToUnset _&lt;boolean&gt;_

 Specify whether to map `null` input values to "unset" in the database, i.e., don't modify a potentially pre-existing value of this field for this row.
 Valid for load scenarios, otherwise ignore.
 Note that setting to false creates tombstones to represent `null`.

-Note that this setting is applied after the *schema.nullStrings* setting, and may intercept `null`s produced by that setting.
+Note that this setting is applied after the *codec.nullStrings* setting, and may intercept `null`s produced by that setting.

 Default: **true**.